Temechon/bGUI/roadmap.md

 * Add an option to freeze matrix world of static GUI objects
 * Add an option to show/hide the whole GUI
+* Don't add the active camera in scene.activeCameras if already added.
+* dispose GUI system should delete all objects and groups
+* create function guiSystem.getCamera();